3DSSpatial/spatial-svelte-template/README.md

 ## Live Demo

-This template has been deployed to Vercel for a live demo.
+This template has been deployed as a live demo for you to check out now.

 > Password: zea